baobabsoluciones/cornflow/docs/source/main/docker-stack.rst

 #. postgresql server for cornflow and airflow internal database
 #. airflow webserver and scheduler server

-Since to run cornflow it is essential to have the airflow application, the ``docker-compose.yml`` file includes a deployment of said platform.

 .. _cornflow_docker_stack:

 .. figure:: ./../_static/cornflow_docker_stack.png

-   Components with the connections between them
+   Since to run cornflow it is essential to have the airflow application, the ``docker-compose.yml`` file includes a deployment of said platform.

 Before you begin
 --------------------